Barbara Martin Aphasia Research Grant

 Investigators must meet the following criteria to be eligible for the NAA/AOA Barbara Martin Research Grant.

-International applicants may apply and will receive funds in US dollars.
+Of noted, international applicants may apply and will receive funds in US dollars.

 Evaluation Criteria